Site Of End Of The Line Station

 The interstate route was completed in 1881 under the direction of Charles Morgan, a steamship line owner.
 The first station, damaged by an 1885 storm, was replaced by a larger facility with river loading docks.
 The Southern Pacific Railroad later took over the T. & N. O. Line.

 Location.
 30° 5.462′ N, 93° 43.858′ W. Marker is in Orange, Texas, in Orange County.
-Marker is on West Front Street near Second Street, on the right when traveling west.
+It is on West Front Street near Second Street, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Orange TX 77630, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Old Niblett's Bluff, C.S.A. (here, next to this marker); John Harmon (here, next to this marker); Atakapan Indians of Orange County (here, next to this marker); Dr. William Hewson and Dr. David Caldwell Hewson (here, next to this marker); The Sawmill Industry in Orange County (here, next to this marker); Hugh Ochiltree (here, next to this marker); George Alexander Pattillo (here, next to this marker); The Orange Leader (here, next to this marker).
+At least 8 other markers are within walking distance of this marker: Old Niblett's Bluff, C.S.A. (here, next to this marker); John Harmon (here, next to this marker); Atakapan Indians of Orange County (here, next to this marker); Dr. William Hewson and Dr. David Caldwell Hewson (here, next to this marker); The Sawmill Industry in Orange County (here, next to this marker); Hugh Ochiltree (here, next to this marker); George Alexander Pattillo (here, next to this marker); The Orange Leader (here, next to this marker).
 Touch for a list and map of all markers in Orange.

 Additional keywords.
 Site Of End Of The Line Station

 Credits.
-This page was last revised on April 28, 2018.
+This page was last revised on January 20, 2026.
 It was originally submitted on April 27, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 326 times since then and 22 times this year.
+This page has been viewed 534 times since then and 26 times this year.
 Photos: 1, 2, 3. submitted on April 27, 2018.
+4. submitted on January 20, 2026, by Jeff Leichsenring of Garland, Texas.